Novosibirsk: History

 After the Soviet Union abolished governorates in 1929, the city served as the administrative center of the Siberian Krai until 23 July 1930, and of West Siberian Krai until 28 September 1937, when that krai was split into Novosibirsk Oblast and Altai Krai.
 Since then, it has served as the administrative center of Novosibirsk Oblast.

+Between 1929 and 1951 the NKVD interrogation centre No. 1 in Novosibirsk was one of the main transit prisons in the USSR.
+In the 1990s there was a campaign to create a memorial on the site but remains found there were not reburied.

 The Monument to the Heroes of the Revolution, erected in the center of the city in 1922, became one of the chief historic sites (essentially every child had to visit the monument on school field-trips during the Soviet years).
 Neglect in the 1990s while other areas were redeveloped helped preserve it in the post-Soviet era.

 During Stalin's industrialization effort, Novosibirsk secured its place as one of the largest industrial centers of Siberia.
 Several massive industrial facilities developed, including the 'Sibkombain' plant, specializing in the production of heavy mining equipment.
 Additionally, a metal-processing plant, a food-processing plant, and other industrial enterprises and factories were built, as well as a new power station.
 The great Soviet famine of 1932–33 resulted in more than 170,000 rural refugees seeking food and safety in Novosibirsk.
 They were settled in barracks at the outskirts of the city, giving rise to slums.
-Its rapid growth and industrialization led to Novosibirsk being nicknamed the "Chicago of Siberia".
+Reflecting international recognition of its rapid growth and industrialization, in the US media Novosibirsk was referred to as the "Chicago of Siberia".